 AI will build on our existing system's dual goals of pricing financial services based on the true risk the individual consumer poses while aiming to prevent discrimination (e.g., race, gender, DNA, marital status, etc.).
 Currently, there are not enough sources of standardized information to base decisions and too little credit being made available.
-Those conditions allowed rampant discrimination by loan officers who could simply deny people because they "didn't look credit worthy."
-[35], [36]
+Those conditions allowed rampant discrimination by loan officers who could simply deny people because they "didn't look credit worthy.

-It is important to encourage and develop a great sense of money management.
+It is important to encourage and develop a great sense of money management and use machine learning in finance applications [29]-[39] and Machine Learning can determine new relationships that a person would never think to test.
 Managing how applicants spend their money will ease the stress down the road.
 The fundamental practice of paying bills on time and saving money will eventually help.
-The path to financial freedom is not always <matplotlib.axes.subplots.AxesSubplot at 0xb1b9d10> an easy task.
+The path to financial freedom is not always an easy task.
 In this research, we have identified that loans are widely used around the world, and we have revealed that there are many reasons why people want to get money from banks or any other financial companies that offer loan services.
-[38].
+Some similarities and differences exist amongst the various existing crediting systems.
+S&P, Moody, and Fitch, are three rating agencies that established corporate customer credit rating systems.
+FICO credit rating systems evaluate customer credit status from at least five aspects, such as length of customer's building credit time and historical records of customers' paying credit.
+Small and medium sized customer credit ratings may also be evaluated using the "5C principle": Character, Capital, Capacity, Collateral and Condition of Business [40].
+From the previous charts, we can see that many factors affect loan approval stronger than others-for example, gender shows how a male can get approval more than a female.
+Also,